 The regulations have always applied worldwide to Europe but as the UK isn't in the single market/European Free Trade Area, it can't export.
 Seed potatoes can't be exported either.
 However, plant imports from the EU in soil are freely available.
 Cox said introducing such a rule might force the issue.
 He doesn't blame the EU "it's the UK that made this choice and its the UK needs to get us out of this mess".

 The Kyoto Protocol has made plant hunting difficult as each country owns rights to plant resources but Cox has some exciting plant breeding releases on the horizon.

 Producer: HW digital content manager, Christina Taylor

 - Make sure you never miss one!
-Subscribe to or Follow HW podcasts via Apple iTunes, Spotify or Google Podcasts.
+Subscribe to or Follow HW podcasts via Apple Podcasts, Spotify or Google Podcasts.

 If you are interested in producing a podcast with Horticulture Week, contact email@example.com or firstname.lastname@example.org.